-To attach the relay card fixture to the 4 mm banana connectors on the CNA 200, three banana plugs were designed to be screwed directly to the PCB.
+To attach the relay card fixture to the 4 mm banana connectors on the CNA 200, three banana plugs was designed to be screwed directly to the PCB.
 This makes the conductors as short as possible, and also act as mechanical fastening of the PCB to the case.

-Before the PCB was sent for manufacturing, it was also printed in 1:1 scale as the dummy load PCB described in section 3.4.
-This also helps to ensure the critical positioning of the 4 mm banana connectors that will attach to the test equipment, as seen in ???.
+Before the PCB was sent for manufacturing, it was also printed in 1:1 scale as the dummy load PCB described in subsection 3.4.2.
+This also helps to ensure the critical positioning of the 4 mm banana connectors that will attach to the test equipment, as seen in ??.